gerofromph/nerdshub/README.md

-# 🎮 Mini Games Website
+# 🎮 NerdsHub – Mini Games & Experiments

-A personal static website hosted on **GitHub Pages** featuring simple browser games and demos.

-This project is made for **learning, practice, and experimentation** with HTML, CSS, and JavaScript.
+🚧 **UNDER DEVELOPMENT** 🚧
+This project is a work in progress.
+Features, designs, and gameplay may change over time.

+NerdsHub is a **personal static website** hosted on **GitHub Pages**, built for learning and experimenting with web development and browser-based games.

 ---

-## 🚀 Features
+## 🚀 What’s Inside
-- 🎯 Simple racing game
+- 🏎️ Simple racing game
 - 🐍 Classic Snake game
+- 🎨 Animated UI elements (moving shapes, backgrounds)
-- 🌐 Social links (Facebook / Instagram)
+- 🌐 Social profile links
-- ⚡ Runs entirely in the browser (no backend)
+- ⚡ Fully client-side (no backend)

 ---